cj-mills/unity-human-pose-2d-toolkit/README.md

 # Unity Human Pose 2D Toolkit
 This Unity package provides an easy-to-use and customizable solution to work with and visualize 2D human poses on a Unity canvas.

+## Features

+- Display 2D pose skeletons with customizable transparency and colors
+- Automatically manage and update UI elements based on provided pose data
+- Compatible with Unity UI

 ## Getting Started